 My Adams family of Calloway and Graves Counties of KY and Henry County of TN have been thoroughly investigated by Linda Monticelli, who has posted the family tree on the web.
 Linda's parents belong to the Lamb family and the Adams family, and she has written about both.
 Those who want quick summaries should refer to the following: Nicholas Adams, John Adams, and William Adams.

 Val and I have noted that she has Alexander ancestors; however, they are from the family of Joseph Lowery Alexander and Margaret Tate, whose daughter Nancy was Val's several-times-great grandmother.
-DNA evidence shows that this family and my family are not related.
+YDNA evidence shows that this family and my family are not related.
+The link on the left gets you to her page on the Grizzles, the Dysarts, and the Alexanders, plus a few related families.